 BIOGRAPHY

-Combining social sciences and creative projects, I have carried out a series of innovative research and cultural action initiatives with communities of various sizes (from villages to large cities).
+Combining anthropology and creative projects, I have carried out a series of innovative research and cultural action initiatives with communities of various sizes (from villages to large cities).
 In 1998, I founded ALTAMIRA, an international cultural action project for which I managed various human and musical adventures in Asia and Africa as well as in my home town of Saint-Denis in France.
 These projects have resulted in many films, records and live performances highlighting the cultural resources of the local participants.

 These multiple fields of action allow me to share a vision of humanity and the world nourished by what I have learned from the men and women I have met all over the world.